 Fruit, vegetables and cancer

-Did you know that a fibre-rich diet including 2 serves of fruit and 5 serves of vegetables a day can help prevent 1 in 6 bowel cancer cases?
-Or that eating the recommended servings of fruit and vegetables helps reduce your risk of oesophageal, lung and some mouth and throat cancers?
+Did you know that a fibre-rich diet including 2 serves of fruit and 5 serves of vegetables a day can help prevent 2,600 bowel cancer cases per year?
+Or that eating the recommended servings of fruit and vegetables helps reduce your risk of oesophageal, lung, liver, stomach and some mouth and throat cancers?

 Did you know if you’ve had cancer, maintaining a healthy diet can help prevent it from coming back?